EnoshVechalapu/Chronic-Kidney-Disease/README.md

 The dataset used in this project is sourced from Kaggle.
 It contains medical records of patients, including attributes such as age, blood pressure, specific gravity, albumin, and more.
 The original dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/Chronic_Kidney_Disease).

-## Exploratory Data Analysis
+## Exploratory Data Analysis And Modeling
-Detailed exploratory data analysis (EDA) is conducted in the .ipynb notebook.
+Detailed exploratory data analysis (EDA) is conducted in the ChronicKidneyDisease_EDAandMLmodels.ipynb notebook.
 Key findings and visualizations are included to understand the dataset better.

 ## Acknowledgements
 - Kaggle for providing the dataset.